Minocycline extended-release tabletsPronunciation

 - Minocycline extended-release tablets may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking minocycline extended-release tablets.

-- Lab tests, including eye exams, liver and kidney function, or complete blood cell counts, may be performed while you use minocycline extended-release tablets.
+- Lab tests may be performed while you use minocycline extended-release tablets.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Minocycline extended-release tablets should not be used in CHILDREN younger than 8 years old; it may discolor or damage their teeth.

-- PREGNANCY and BREAST-FEEDING: Minocycline extended-release tablets has been shown to cause harm to the fetus.
+- PREGNANCY and BREAST-FEEDING: Minocycline extended-release tablets may cause harm to the fetus.
 Do not become pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking minocycline extended-release tablets while you are pregnant.
-Minocycline extended-release tablets is found in breast milk.
+Minocycline extended-release tablets are found in breast milk.
 Do not breast-feed while taking minocycline extended-release tablets.

 Possible side effects of minocycline extended-release tablets: